kmichaelfox/code_poetry_sc140/README.md

+# SC140

-#SC140\nA complete SC synthesis patch in 140 characters or less.
+A complete SC synthesis patch in 140 characters or less.
 Complexity in brevity.